cookiengineer/cookie.engineer/weblog/articles/linux-assembly-part-1-syscalls.md

 	syscall       ; execute syscall stored in rax
 ```

+The Hello World program can also be downloaded from [here](/weblog/articles/linux-assembly/hello-world.asm).
 If we compile and run our program, we can see the `Hello, World!` message:

 ```bash